AdobeDocs/experience-platform.en/help/landing/governance-privacy-security/consent/overview.md

 You can ingest XDM-compliant consent data from a CSV file by using batch ingestion.
 This can be useful if you have a backlog of previously collected consent data that has yet to be integrated into your customer profiles.

 Follow the tutorial on [mapping a CSV file to XDM](../../../ingestion/tutorials/map-a-csv-file.md) to learn how to convert your data fields to XDM and ingest them into Platform.
-When selecting the [!UICONTROL Destination] for the mapping, ensure that you use the **[!UICONTROL Use existing dataset]** option and select the [!DNL Profile]-enabled consent schema you created earlier.
+When selecting the [!UICONTROL Destination] for the mapping, ensure that you select the **[!UICONTROL Use existing dataset]** option and choose the [!DNL Profile]-enabled consent dataset you created earlier.

 ## Test your implementation {#test-implementation}